-May is National Pet Month and what better way to celebrate with your four-legged friend than getting out and exploring some of Virginia’s most historic areas?
+Celebrate your four-legged friend by getting out and exploring some of Virginia’s most historic areas.
 Take a trip to one of these pet-friendly destination to discover Virginia history and spend quality time with your pet.

 These are just a few of the historic sites that allow pets.
 Make sure you verify with staff at any of these locations to get details and requirements before bringing your pet along for the ride.